johnm-8/web102_prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.

+- Passing the secret key, I kept messing up on that a lot.

+- As for coding, since these functions are new, it was a problem, however, when you see something for the first time is going to be intemmedating at first.
+Just need more practice and I will be okay :)

+- Just had fun and thank you for extending the time for all us.
+God bless yall!

+Credit to Claude 3.5 Sonnet, ChatGPT-4o, and DeepSeek-V3,R1 and my brain for the help!

 ## License